TracyChacon/TracyChacon.github.io/README.md

 - Display knowledge of developer processes

 ## Why should you hire me?
 I am a dedicated problem solver who loves to learn.
 I'm expanding my knowledge daily.
 I can also work with others or on my own if needed.
 Communication is a must.
-I would enjoy being on your team and integrating the work into my path.
+I would enjoy helping on your team.

 ### My path
 - FrontEnd to Full Stack Engineer (FSE)